Keeping Children Safe

 Recently there have been important updates to the safeguarding duties for schools, including the statutory duty to report Honour based Violence (HBV), Female Genital Mutilation (FGM),Child Sexual Exploitation (CSE), Radicalisation (through PREVENT).

-If an adult has a concern about any aspect of the welfare or well-being of a child they should inform a Designated Safeguarding Lead and record it as a concern.
+If an adult has a concern about any aspect of the welfare or well-being of a child they should inform a Designated Safeguarding Lead.

 The Designated Safeguarding Leads at Sir Francis Drake Primary School are: